-Construction of the proposed Project would utilize fuel-efficient equipment consistent with state and federal regulations, such as fuel efficiency regulations in accordance with the California Air Resources Board (CARB) Pavley Phase II standards, the anti-idling regulation in accordance with Section 2485 in Title 13 of the California Code of Regulations (CCR), and fuel requirements in accordance with Section 93115 in Title 17 of the CCR, and would comply with state measures to reduce the inefficient, wasteful, and unnecessary consumption of energy.
-Therefore, expenditures of energy resources during construction of the proposed Project would result in a less than significant impact.
-Implementation of the near-term improvements would generate a maximum potential annual increase in energy consumption of approximately 2,555 mega-watt hours (MWh) of electricity, 2,500 million British thermal units (MBTU) of natural gas, 565,554 gallons of gasoline, and 102,581 gallons of diesel fuel after accounting for annual average ongoing construction transportation fuels use.
+Construction of the Alternative 1.5 Project would utilize fuel-efficient equipment consistent with state and federal regulations, such as fuel efficiency regulations in accordance with the California Air Resources Board (CARB) Pavley Phase II standards, the anti-idling regulation in accordance with Section 2485 in Title 13 of the California Code of Regulations (CCR), and fuel requirements in accordance with Section 93115 in Title 17 of the CCR, and would comply with state measures to reduce the inefficient, wasteful, and unnecessary consumption of energy.
+Therefore, expenditures of energy resources during construction of the Alternative 1.5 Project would result in a less than significant impact.
 The increase in electricity and natural gas use would not place an undue burden on Los Angeles Department of Water and Power (LADWP) or Southern California Gas Company (SoCalGas) resources, respectively, and would represent a nominal increase above existing demands.

-Implementation of long-term Project improvements would increase daily vehicle trips to between 2,673 and 4,095, and annual vehicle miles traveled (VMT) would be approximately 39,084,812, representing an annual increase of 16,895,528 VMT.
-The proposed Project in 2040 would generate a maximum potential annual increase in energy consumption of approximately 3,407 MWh of electricity, 2,513 MBTU of natural gas, 659,598 gallons of gasoline, and 6,817 gallons of diesel fuel.
+Alternative 1.5 would have less impacts on vehicle miles travelled (VMT) and energy use than the Proposed Project, implementation of which would result in: an increase daily vehicle trips to between 2,673 and 4,095, and annual VMT would be approximately 39,084,812, representing an annual increase of 16,895,528 VMT.
+The Alternative 1.5 Project in would generate less than a maximum potential annual increase in energy consumption of approximately 3,407 MWh of electricity, 2,513 MBTU of natural gas, 659,598 gallons of gasoline, and 6,817 gallons of diesel fuel.
 The increase in electricity and natural gas use would not place an undue burden on LADWP or SoCalGas resources, respectively, and would represent a nominal increase above existing demands.

 All new and redevelopment activities would be subject to the provisions of the LA Green Building Code, Leadership in Energy and Environmental Design (LEED) Silver design standards and Best Management Practices (BMPs), and LA's Green New Deal pertaining to energy efficiency for non-residential buildings.
-Ultimately, the proposed Project would reduce facility electricity demand by up to 50 percent through the incorporation of photovoltaic solar panels producing on-site renewable energy.
-Overall, the proposed Project in 2040 would not result in a wasteful, inefficient, or excessive expenditure of energy resources and this impact would be less than significant.
+Ultimately, the Alternative 1.5 Project would reduce facility electricity demand through the incorporation of photovoltaic solar panels producing on-site renewable energy.
+Overall, the Alternative 1.5 Project would not result in a wasteful, inefficient, or excessive expenditure of energy resources and this impact would be less than significant.